AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-2-0.md

 1. Revert back to the default or previous existing value of `queryLimitReads` if you have changed it in step 1.

-## Steps to index the existing content to use the new find and replace and topic list under the Reports tab:
+### Steps to index the existing content to use the new find and replace and topic list under the Reports tab:

-(Only if you are on a version prior to the June 2023 release of Experience Manager Guides as a Cloud Service)
+(Only if you are on a release before the June 2023 release of Experience Manager Guides as a Cloud Service)

 Perform the following steps for indexing the existing content and use the new find and replace text at map level and topic list under the reports tab: